srosso6/rails-flix-ratings/README.md

 Seed database - `rake db:seed`
 Run server - `rails server`

-You can login and vote for films using the following details:
+You can login and vote for films using the following details -
   username: guest
   password: guest1